The 17 Elements And Principles Of A Good Design

 This is one of the most significant factors in any design and needs to be thought out really carefully.
 Colors dictate the mood of a design and every color that you pick will have something different that it evokes.
 Green for example, makes people think about the environment and non-profits, red causes excitement, anger, or energetic moods.
 Blue is all about calm and trust while yellow represents happiness.

-A quick bit of reading on our color theory blog is all you need to understand this.
+A quick bit of reading on our color theory blog is all you need to understand color psychology in marketing.
 Playing with the use of color can help make different elements stand out and pop.
 Talk to your designer about different options for this.
 For example, if you want more legibility you can ask them to add a gradient background behind the text that you use.
 This is especially helpful if the text color is similar to the background.

 Space, also known as white or negative space is the parts of the design where there is an absence of elements.
 This is what gives the elements breathing room so that they can stand out.
 This negative space can also create shapes and can help you highlight the most pivotal parts of the elements in your design.
 This is why simplicity and minimalism are important in a design.
 Cramming a design to the brim because you feel like it needs to fit in everything possible will actually make your audience tune out.
 Like much in life, less is more when we talk about the principles of a good design.